laffan/obsidian-long-view/README.md

 - **Flag indicators** – Color-coded badges for TODO, NOW, and comment flags
 - **Live sync** – Active heading highlights automatically as you scroll the editor
 - **Click to jump** – Headings, images, and flags are clickable for instant navigation
-- **Filters menu** – Compact dropdown to toggle visibility of Text, Numbers, Images, Comments, and individual flag types found in the current document (flag entries show a colored dot)
+- **Filters menu** – Compact dropdown to toggle Text, Numbers, Images, Comments, flip all line or section flags on/off at once, and fine-tune individual flag types (each entry shows a colored dot)

 ### Paged Mode
 A zoomable grid of letter-size pages (450 words each) with: